 In the case of a species of bee being put on the endangered list, this generally involves a more permanent decline.

 Causes Of Bee Population Loss & Decline

-It really depends on the region and bee species we are talking about when talking about causes of bee population loss and decline.
+It really depends on the region and bee species as to what the main causes of bee population loss and decline are.

 For example, the threats facing the Hawaiian yellow faced bees might be different threats facing US honey bees.

-Causes Of Hawaiian Yellow Faced Bee Population Loss & Decline
+Causes Of Hawaiian Yellow Faced Bee Species’ Endangerment

-‘… habitat destruction because of urbanization or non-native animals, the introduction of nonnative plant species, wildfires, nonnative predators and natural events such as hurricanes, tsunamis and drought.
+‘… habitat destruction because of urbanization or non-native animals, the introduction of nonnative plant species, wildfires, nonnative predators and natural events such as hurricanes, tsunamis and drought’

-Causes Of US Honey Bee Population Loss & Decline
+Causes Of US Honey Bee Temporary Population Decline